mpavezb/cpp_design_patterns/Structural/README.md

 **Decorator vs. Proxy**:

 - Proxy provides an identical interface, but Decorator provides an enhanced interface.
 - Decorator typically aggregates/references a base object, while the proxy can be a new object, unrelated with the base.
+- Decorator receives a reference to the augmented object, while the proxy does not.
+- Decorator supports recursive composition.

 **Property proxy**: Allows us to catch readings and assignements to the object properties, without the need of getters and setters.